Jorisdehoog/homeImprovement/README.md

 # homeImprovement
-Projects to do with housekeeping, keepign track of stuff
+Projects to do with housekeeping, keeping track of stuff